-Note: This post was originally published in March 2017, and was updated in January 2020
+Note: This post was updated updated in July 2021

 Am I an accredited investor?